-Project 10 is a good place to start.
+Project 10 near Berri-UQAM can be a good place to start.
 It’s an LGBTQ youth organization in Montreal with many great services including a weekly drop-in which would be a great place and community to start to meet other LGBTQ people.
-They also have an anonymous and confidential helpline.
-If you have questions or need support, call 514-989-4585, from Monday to Thursday between 12 pm and 6 pm.
+The West Island LGBTQ2+ Centre is another option!

 Pride is a week-long festival about celebrating LGBTQ people.
 Any of the events during Pride would be a great place to meet up with other LGBTQ people and to learn more about the community.
 You can check out the Montreal Pride website to learn more about what’s happening and when.